vickysingh-dev/nike-mern-project-frontend/README.md

 ### Features to work on

 ->  Sign In with Google feature.
 ->  Create an Admin Portal to update and monitor website.
+Primary to control users behaviour.
+->  User Page to check check past orders, track Movement and save shipping address.
 ->  Working Filter Feature.